 |Mass measurement by direct infusion (per sample)||$5||$20||$40|

 |Method development and troubleshooting (per hour not including instrument time) d||Free c||$50||$150|

 Hands-on instrument training per user (Concordia users only)

 Note: the training fee will be credited back to the same user for time on the same instrument

 |Orbitrap or QToF (per instrument)||$300|

-d Minimum billing is for eight (8) samples.
-Discounts will be applied to large numbers of samples (inquire with CBAMS’ staff).
+b Minimum billing is for eight (8) samples.
+Discounts will be applied to large number of samples (inquire with CBAMS’ staff).

-g A nonrefundable $100 surcharge will be added for the training of Concordia student and PDF users who have not successfully completed an MS course approved by CBAMS’ staff (CHEM 494 or equivalent).
-An eligible MS course (Chem 498/Chem 614) will be offered by the Department of Chemistry and Biochemistry at Concordia starting in January 2018.
+e A nonrefundable $100 surcharge will be added for the training of Concordia student and PDF users who have not successfully completed an MS course (CHEM 494 or equivalent) approved by CBAMS’ staff).
+An eligible MS course (CHEM 498/CHEM 614) is offered by the Department of Chemistry and Biochemistry at Concordia starting in January 2018.